WCSCourses/PRS_2025/group_projects/gpbase.md

 ## Questions
 Qn1.
 Do you think the PRSmix approach will predict well in continental Africans?
-Discuss?
+Discuss?<br>
 Qn2.
-What metrics will you use to evaluate the predictivity of the PRS for the trait you have been assigned?
+What metrics will you use to evaluate the predictivity of the PRS for the trait you have been assigned?<br>
 Qn3.
-May you outline the steps and sample code you will use to apply the PRSmix approach to the trait you have been assigned?
+May you outline the steps and sample code you will use to apply the PRSmix approach to the trait you have been assigned?<br>
 Qn4.
-Apply you analysis plan in Qn3 and determine the predictivity of the intergrated PRS using the PRSmix approach
+Apply you analysis plan in Qn3 and determine the predictivity of the intergrated PRS using the PRSmix approach.<br>

 ## Analytical datasets
  **Group 1** Glycated hemoglobin (HbA1C) https://github.com/tinashedoc/cvx/blob/main/hba1cdta.txt<br>